junrui-liu/patina/src/assignments/as1.md

 **Assignment due: Monday, October 18 11:59PM**

+## Changelog
+- Problem 2:
+  - You don't need to worry about division by zero.
+  - `Div` is to be interpreted as integer division.

 ## Introduction

 In this assignment, you will get some practice with recursion and pattern matching by building a sequence of interpreters for increasingly large subsets of the Patina programming language.